timothoms/oskarthoms.net/consulting.md

 * I have taught MA-level and undergraduate statistics and R and served as a statistical consultant

-* Attention to detail and best practices
+* Meticulous attention to detail and best practices

 * Transparency and reproducibility of quantitative analyses

-* Substantive interests in issues of human rights, justice and public policy in Canada and globally
+* Substantive interests in issues of justice, human rights, and public policy in Canada and globally

 * Methodological interests in quantitative measurement, survey data and computational social science